shaziyev/dark-software-factory/README.md

 Of course, real-world projects with large codebases and complex dependencies are significantly harder to delegate to agents without close supervision.

 However, the capability frontier is moving quickly.
-The effective intelligence of LLM systems appears to be **roughly doubling every ~7 months** (see [METR Time Horizons](https://metr.org/time-horizons/)).
+The effective intelligence of LLM systems appears to be **roughly doubling every 6-7 months** (no kidding about the 6–7 numbers :), see [METR Time Horizons](https://metr.org/time-horizons/)).

 In this small experiment, the agents autonomously implemented a **complete application from specification to tested code**, without human supervision - a task that would typically require days of focused engineering effort.